 One of my earliest 'religious' breakthroughs was the following thought: "The world is, therefore God is.
 I am, therefore God has a plan for me."
 It just made sense at the time that if I was created, I was created for a reason.
 Even a child doodling away on paper with crayons is a creator in his or her own right, and has some intention for the artwork being created.

-When I hear about people who die 'before their time' - like children who die or people murdered through crime - I'm saddened just like everybody else, but I also take a moment to wonder about the lasting impact that their lives has had on the people around them, and comforted by the realisation that if they had to choose between living a short life or not living at all, they would have chosen life.
+When I hear about people who die 'before their time' - like children who die or people murdered through crime - I'm saddened just like everybody else, but I also take a moment to wonder about the lasting impact that their lives have had on the people around them, and comforted by the realisation that if they had to choose between living a short life or not living at all, they would have chosen life.

 To use the pool analogy for these people, it's like a pool ball being shot into the pocket.
 It danced across the table, connected with other balls, left the scene of play and yet its energy lives on through the table: all the balls it pushed into trajectories they would never have gone into without it.
 I've seen moments like that in my life: social interactions I've come away from thinking that it's a good thing I was there at the time.
 Arguments defused, people comforted, solutions raised: me bringing my own special brand of magic to the table, which interacted with other people and resulted in something unpredictable (to me) and beautiful in its complexity.